liefery-it-legacy/blog/_posts/2019-04-25-form-objects-and-active-admin.md

 end
 ```

 And :tada:, with just three lines of code you can do all the things.
 However, this magic doesn't actually come from ActiveAdmin.
-It comes from Inherited Resources which is a dependency of ActiveAdmin and which is also now maintained by the ActiveAdmin people.
+It comes from [Inherited Resources](https://github.com/activeadmin/inherited_resources) which is a dependency of ActiveAdmin and which is also now maintained by the ActiveAdmin organization.
 And if you want to use form objects with ActiveAdmin, you might find yourself digging in the Inherited Resources source code every once in a while.
 Fortunately, ActiveAdmin's methods have inline documentation and (at least in our case) explicitly tell you when they are using Inherited Resources.

 ### Let's get started